|Nutrition Facts (per serving)|

 If desired, serve with lime wedges on the side.

-This salad is at its best when first tossed.
-Try to eat up leftovers within 1-2 days.
+- This salad is at its best when first tossed.
+Try to eat up leftovers within one to two days.